 Three Minute Thesis

-The Division of Graduate Studies hosted our second annual Three Minute Thesis (3MT®) competition at Kent State University in Fall 2016.
+The Division of Graduate Studies will host our third annual Three Minute Thesis (3MT®) competition at Kent State University in October 2017.

 3MT was developed at the University of Queensland and is now offered at over 170 universities.
 The exercise develops academic, presentation, and research communication skills and supports the development of graduate students' capacity to effectively explain their research in three minutes in a language appropriate to an intelligent, but non-specialist audience.
 3MT is not an exercise in trivializing or 'dumbing-down' research but forces competitors to consolidate their ideas and crystalize their research discoveries.